Editor’s Note: This piece was revised in November 2022 with updated statistics and new information.

 While Gen Z remains a very young and relatively small proportion of the farming population, with the oldest of this generation clocking in at 24 years, they also represent the largest consumer group, even larger than millennials.
 That buying power will inevitably influence the ways in which older generations engage with brands across all industries.
 A quick and easy example is TikTok – largely seen as an “immature” platform, in the last year it has seen a great number of millennials hop onto the bandwagon.
 Loathe to be categorized as “old”, millennials are adopting platforms typically seen as meant for younger people, often to great success.

 This doesn’t mean that brands should start a TikTok account in an attempt to reach millennials (yet), but it does demonstrate the undeniable power that Gen Z has, especially as they come of age.
 Characterized as the “do-gooders”, 60% of Gen Z want their jobs to change the world, and 76% are concerned about humanity’s impact on the planet.
 The youngest of young farmers will be confident advocates for the industry, powered by a social media landscape that disguises social change and education inside of 30-60 second entertainment clips.
 Understanding and empowering them will be a great tool for all brands going forward.

-While age and other demographics are an important consideration, psychographics are more important.
-Within each generation lies numerous subsegments who have different values, motivations and interests, unique qualities often revealed through behavioural data.
+While age and other demographics are important considerations, psychographics are more important.
+Within each generation lies numerous subsegments that have different values, motivations and interests, unique qualities often revealed through behavioural data.

 When building out your marketing plans and customer personas, understanding those segments is what will bring truly actionable insight forward.